 Please make sure your application is complete and valid before displaying your Public and Newspaper notices.
 If it's incorrect you may need to advertise again.

-Most Premises Licences have an unlimited duration but you will have to pay an annual fee.
+Most Premises Licences have an unlimited duration but you'll have to pay an annual fee.

 Appeals must be made to the local Magistrates court within 21 days.